ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

    kubectl get secret myapp-secret -o yaml kubectl get secret myapp-secret -o jsonpath='{.data.basicAuth}' | base64 -d | base64 -d

-Automatic secret synchronization
+Automatic secret synchronisation
 --------------------------------

 .. _tutorial-vault-secret-sync:

-Picking on the previous example, we can experiment changing the password in Vault, and see the synchornization happening in real time.
+Picking up on the previous example, we can try changing the password in Vault, and see the synchronisation happening in real time.
 We can do that using a simple pod running a bash script.
 Note that in Kubernetes, secrets mounted as volumes are **automatically updated**, while environment variables are not:

 .. code-block:: bash
    :caption: Create pod that consumes the secret